sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 Well, if *that* was how it was going to be...
 He slid silently into the shadows, moving effortlessly under the surface toward his target.

-And then, once he felt as though he were right underneath his prey, he burst out from the ground--
+And then, once he felt as though he were right underneath his prey, he burst out from the ground laughing--

 And something slimy and acidic immediately wrapped itself around Snatcher's neck, pulling and redirecting his trajectory such that he was slammed firmly into the floor of his lab.